tlowenthal/Entomo/README.md

 3. Test (CSV) : run
    `python frcnn_csv.py <model.pth> <path to test folder> <conf> <iou> <path to out csv>`
  - you must specify an output csv file rather than a folder compared to the previous point

+### Insect Classification Algorithm

+To use the classification algorithm, launch the following python scripts

+1. Train :  `python classifier.py`
+ - All the parameters (images folder, path to csv files,...) can be changed directly in the python files
+2. Test : `python predict.py`
+ - Same thing for the parameters